 Fields of Study

-Fields of study include: Anthropology, Art, Biology, Classics, Economics, Films, Government/Political Science, History, International Studies, Linguistics, Literature, Mathematics, Philosophy, Physics, Psychology.
+Fields of study include: Anthropology, Art, Biology, Classics, Economics, European Studies, Films, Government/Political Science, History, International Studies, Linguistics, Literature, Mathematics, Philosophy, Physics, Psychology.

 You will be admitted to specific UCL department(s) and not to the university as a whole.
 As such, each department does have their own requirements and restrictions on who can take courses in that subject.
 In order to apply for a department, you must be pursuing a major or minor in either that subject or a closely related subject.